What Are Roman Numerals? A Complete Guide with Rules & Examples

 XXX = 30

-Symbols are generally written from largest to smallest, left to right.
-The only exception is the subtractive pairs listed above.
+Roman numerals are generally written from largest to smallest, left to right, except for the standard subtractive pairs.

 How to Read Roman Numerals

 Read from left to right.
 If a smaller value appears before a larger value, subtract it.
-Otherwise, add everything up:
+Otherwise, add the values.

 MCMXCIV = ?